 — Literary Dundee (@literarydundee) October 24, 2017

 I am proud to have an essay included in 404 Ink’s Nasty Women (2017).
-My essay is on grief, food and family, and grapples with the things we inherit from each other and the imperative to procreate.
+My essay is on grief, food and family, and grapples with the things we inherit from each other and whether losing my mother and my grandmother means I have to have a baby.
 It’s called “Hard Dumplings for Visitors.”
 (In the above picture, I’m the second person from the left.)